tehryanx/tehryanx.github.io/_posts/2023-07-24-Opinions-are-like-bugs.markdown

 categories: bugbounty
 ---

-Opinions are like Bugs - Every Spec has one.

 *When two specifications have differing opinions on how something should be parsed: here be dragons.*

-This writeup is about a bug I first discovered over a year go and have found a number of times since.
+This writeup is about a bug I first discovered over a year ago and have found a number of times since.
 There's nothing particularly novel about the vulnerability itself, but I think there's an interesting lesson in here about why it exists, and about where to look for other bugs that exist for the same reason.

 ---